ahwayakchih/crx3/README.md

 Private key file will not be created if one already exist.
 Existing one will be used.
 CRX, ZIP and XML files are always overwritten.

+`--forceDateTime` is optional and used only when creating new ZIP file.

 `--appVersion`, `--crxURL` and `--browserVersion` are used only for writing XML file.